Clube Fbrand identity

 Clube F is a feminist book club organized by Bazar do Tempo, a brazilian publishing house.
 The logo focuses on the letter F that stands out in the shape of a projected light or as colorful super-heroine badge.

-CREDITSDeveloped at Tereza Bettinardi
+CREDITSDeveloped at studio Tereza Bettinardi

-Art direction by Tereza Bettinardi.
+Art direction by Tereza Bettinardi

-CREDITSDeveloped at RISD.
+CREDITSDeveloped at studio Tereza Bettinardi

-CREDITSDeveloped at RISD.
+CREDITSDeveloped at studio Tereza Bettinardi

 Balcão Street Food

-Bronze at the Latin American Design Awards, 2024 — Branding Category
+Bronze at the Latin American Design Awards, 2024—Branding Category

 brand identity; visual systems; packaging